ppeigne/zettelkasten/Will Capabilities Generalise More?.md

    Finetuning (if you consider it to be alignment...) is make possible by increase in capabilities.

-6. Capabilities might be possible without goal-directedness
+6. Capabilities might be possible without goal-directedness You can use tool AIs.
+(But will we?)

-7. You don't actually get sharp capability jumps in relevant domains
+7. You don't actually get sharp capability jumps in relevant domains Optimization on economically relevant domains will reduce the overhang by a lot and therefore smooth the curve of capabilities.
+Therefore the alignment schemes will be applied only to slightly better AIs.